Born

 ABOUT THE ARTIST

-Gay’s recent exhibitions include Four Women, Museum of Fine Arts Boston, Boston, MA (2024); the European Cultural Centre Personal Structures-REFLECTION, 59th Venice Biennale, Venice, Italy, (2022); Atlanta Biennial, Atlanta Contemporary (2021); Le Monde Bossale, Montreal, Canada, in (2021); Adorned, McColl Center for Arts and Innovation, Charlotte (2020); and Holding Space for Nobility: A Memorial for Breonna Taylor, Ackland Museum, Chapel Hill North Carolina (2020).
+Gay’s recent exhibitions include Four Women, Museum of Fine Arts Boston, Boston, MA (2024); Atlanta Biennial, Atlanta Contemporary (2021); Le Monde Bossale, Montreal, Canada, in (2021); Adorned, McColl Center for Arts and Innovation, Charlotte (2020); and Holding Space for Nobility, Ackland Museum, Chapel Hill North Carolina (2020).

 Gay exhibits her works and procures residencies within the United States, Europe, Japan, and South Africa.
 She is a Do-Good Fellow recipient, an Emory University Arts and Social Justice Fellow, (2020) and a Hudgens Prize Finalist (2022).
-Currently, Gay is a visiting Professor at Spelman College, the Visual Artist-in-Residence at Oglethorpe University, 2022-23 and is one of five Georgia Women to Watch selected by the Georgia Committee of the National Museum of Women in the Arts (2023).
+Currently, Gay is a visiting lecturer at Spelman College, the Visual Artist-in-Residence at Oglethorpe University, 2022-23, recipient of the Radcliffe Bailey Award for Excellence in Visual Art (2023) and is one of five Georgia Women to Watch selected by the Georgia Committee of the National Museum of Women in the Arts (2023).